dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/uv_sphere.rst

 Rings
    Vertical resolution of the sphere.
-   If this is smaller than three, no mesh is generated.
+   If this is smaller than two, no mesh is generated.

 Radius
    Distance of vertices to the origin.